Is it wise to get a rescue dog from abroad?

 It’s not just puppies who are brought into the UK, adult dogs are also ‘rescued’ from their lives as free-ranging dogs.
 This is often seen as giving them a wonderful opportunity to have a new, privileged life as a pet dog.
 Good intentions can still be selfish though.
 What if these dogs would prefer to be left where they are?
 What if life in a UK household is even more stressful?

-Many of these dogs are not designed for pet dog life.
+Some of these dogs are not designed for pet dog life.
 They are bred to survive as free-ranging dogs and turning them into pets can have a negative impact on their behaviour.
 They may be prevented from engaging in behaviours they enjoy and forced into situations they’ve never experienced before.
 This can cause high levels of stress and frustration, which may lead to fearful behaviours or aggression.

 Common behavioural impacts of this can include a dog withdrawing from the household, choosing to hide away, avoiding interactions, showing aggression, and fearful behaviours.
 In addition, a dog may find the whole ‘living in a house’ concept overwhelming, every sound is new and there is no escape.
 These dogs may spend more time in the garden or hiding away where they feel safer.